Graduate Recital Procedures

 Recital Length: Performance time will be recommended by the applied instructor, but must ultimately be approved by the Graduate Music Department.
 For instrumentalists the normal length will be approximately 50-60 minutes.
 For students in the conducting and composition streams, the suggested length is approximately 30 minutes.

-Program Notes will have an approximate length of 1,000 words and will be submitted for approval (to a faculty member approved by the student’s applied instructor) no less than one month prior to the recital date.
+Program Notes (for conducting students only) will have an approximate length of 1,000 words and will be submitted for approval no less than one month prior to the recital date.
+Students must meet with the Graduate Chair to review Program Note submission details.
 Where appropriate, program notes should include footnotes and bibliographic information.
 Students are referred to the Preparation Guide for Program Notes .

 Collaborative Pianists are required to include a solo work or group of works in their program.